isaacarnault/terraform-cloud/Part_2_Plan_and_Apply.md

 <hr>
 <b>Important</b>
-Follow `AWS` security best practices by deleting this user and the group created after completing this gist, since all security parameters for this user weren't fullfilled for the sake of simplicity.<br>
+Follow `AWS` security best practices by deleting this user and the group created after completing this gist, since all security parameters for this user weren't fulfilled for the sake of simplicity.<br>

 #### Step 2 - Configure workspace variables